Tag: Dutch

 • Place the chicken in the brine.
 Do not truss your chicken yet.
 Just the whole, raw chicken into the beer brine.

-• Store the brining chicken in the refrigerator for two or three days.
-I sometimes will go a bit longer.
+• Store the brining chicken in the refrigerator for two to five days.

 Ready To Cook